 abnobaVISCUM® is produced by the company Abnoba in Pforzheim, Germany.
 The host trees are fir (Abietis), maple (Aceris), almond (Amygdali), birch (Betulae), hawthorn (Crategi), ash (Fraxini), apple (Mali), pine (Pini) and oak (Quercus) in various strengths (20 mg, 2 mg, 0.2 mg and 0.02 mg as well as D6, D10, D20 and D30).

 All abnobaVISCUM® mistletoe preparations are pressed juices from mistletoe leaves, stems and berries.
 The mistletoes are harvested, separated by host trees, in summer and winter.
 The pressed juice is extracted in an aqueous extracting agent under exclusion of air according to a patented process so that three quarters of the plant material used is available in extracted form.
-This high yield leads to abnobaVISCUM® preparations having a very high concentration of mistletoe constituents while at the same time being well tolerated.

 After extraction, the summer and winter press juices – sorted according to harvest time and host trees – are mixed together at room temperature in a special patented flow process.
 This is followed by dilution or potentiation according to the homeopathic pharmacopoeia and sterile filling into ampoules.